rlivings39/transplant/docs/table_instructions.md

 The Column architecture tracks when users manually change a column's type:

 1. **Type Coercion Tracking**

    - `isCoerced: boolean` - Indicates the user changed the type
    - `originalType: string` - The type originally detected
    - `coercedTo: string` - The type the user selected

 2. **Use Cases**

    - Date/Number Ambiguity: Years between 1850-2040 might be detected as dates but the user may want them as numbers
    - Special Values: Columns with mixed types that should be treated as strings
    - Formatting Control: Preventing automatic formatting of certain data

 3. **Implementation**
-   - When a user changes a column's type, the `typeCoercion` object is populated
+   - When a user changes a column's type, the `selectTypeCoercion` object is populated
    - This affects how validation and formatting are applied
    - All cells are re-evaluated against the new type